ma16/rpio/cc/Rpi/Pwm.md

 ### FIFO Underrun

 A FIFO underrun in Serial mode will distort the transferred data.
 This might not be acceptable for many applications.
 Still, it cannot be prevented.
 At least not for data that exceeds the FIFO buffer.
 A FIFO underrun is obvious if the peripheral reads the FIFO faster than the application is able to write the FIFO.
-It may be obscured by bus overloads and process suspensions.
+This may be obscured by bus overloads and process suspensions.

-In DMA mode, a FIFO underrun is less likely.
-However, in CPU mode, the operating thread can be suspended at any time for any duration.
-At the very least it might be quite helpful to detect a FIFO underrun.
-So, this kind of information is provided by the GAP Status flag (Use-Case-8).
+If the FIFO is written by DMA, an underrun is less likely.
+Though it is still possible at high PWM rates and small word ranges.
+If the FIFO is written by CPU, the writing thread can be suspended at any time for any duration.

+At the very least it might be helpful to detect a FIFO underrun: This kind of information is supposed to be provided by the GAP Status flag (Use-Case-8).

-The GAP flag is not raised in RPTL mode.
-If data is transferred on channel #1, the GAP1 flag is never raised since channel #1 operates as if RPTL1=1 (see defect list).
-So the FIFO may run out of data unnoticed in the middle of a transmission.
+The GAP flag is not raised in RPTL=1 mode.
+If data is transferred on channel #1 only, the GAP1 flag is never raised since channel #1 operates always as if RPTL1=1 (see Defects).
+The peripheral may run out of data unnoticed in the middle of a transmission.

+In general, the GAP flag seems to produce many false positives, especially on a Pi model Zero (Use-Case-9).
+Hence, if the FIFO is written by DMA, there is no reliable indicator whether there was an underrun.
+This is an open issue.

-The EMPT Status flag is no reliable indicator: simply imagine the writing thread gets suspended immediately after checking the EMPT Status flag.
+If the FIFO written by CPU, the EMPT Status flag is no reliable indicator either for a FIFO underrun: Imagine that the writing thread gets suspended immediately after checking the EMPT Status flag.
 If the suspension lasts long enough, the FIFO runs empty.
-This is a less likely, but still probable scenario.
+This is a less likely, but still probable scenario, especially if vast amounts of data are transferred.

-Luckily there is another way.
-The FIFO can hold a maximum of 16 words.
-So you can detect a FIFO underrun by writing data in blocks of 16 words.
-You start by filling the FIFO with padding words until full.
-Then you write your data in block of 16 words.
-If the FIFO isn't full after 15 or less words have been written, there might have been an underrun.
+The following approach may help to detect a FIFO underrun (Use-Case-9): The user data is written in blocks of 16 words (which is the FIFO size).
+A word is only written if there is still space (FULL=0).
+When 16 words are written in a row, there might have been an underrun.
 (It might also be a false positive.)
-If the data gets less than 16 words, you fill it (again) with padding words.
+If less then 16 words were written (when the FIFO became full again), an underrun can be ruled out.

+If no peripheral is active, the FIFO should be topped-up with user data before the transfer starts.
+Otherwise, the FIFO should be flooded with padding words (i.e. by "fast" writes w/o checking whether there is space or not).
+Likewise, the end of the user data needs be padded to enable 16-word block-writes until the last word of user data was written.

 ## Range Register (RNG#)